AriFordsham/GHCWiki/commentary/compiler/core2-core-pipeline.md

 - **Call arity**: attempts to eta-expand local functions based on how they are used.
 If run, this pass is followed by a 0 phase of the simplifier.
 See Notes in [compiler/simplCore/CallArity.hs](/trac/ghc/browser/ghc/compiler/simplCore/CallArity.hs) and the relevant paper.

-- **Demand analysis, 1st pass** (a.k.a. cardinality or strictness analysis): runs the demand analyser followed by worker-wrapper transformation and 0 phase of the simplifier.
-This pass tries to determine if some expressions are certain to be used and whether they will be used once or many times.
+- **Demand analysis, 1st pass** (a.k.a. strictness analysis): runs the demand analyser followed by worker-wrapper transformation and 0 phase of the simplifier.
+This pass tries to determine if some expressions are certain to be used and whether they will be used once or many times (cardinality analysis).
+We currently don't have means of saying that a binding is certain to be used many times.
+We can only determine that it is certain to be one-shot (ie. used only once) or probable to be one shot.
+Demand analysis pass only annotates Core with strictness information.
+This information is later used by worker/wrapper pass to perform transformations.

 - **Full laziness, 2nd pass**: another full-laziness pass.
 This time partial applications and functions with free variables are floated out.